can you build or customize my seat pan?

 how do I take care of my leather motorcycle seat?

-Leather motorcycle seats do require care, but probably not as much as everyone tells you.
-I condition every custom leather seat that leaves the shop with a USA-made, all-natural and nontoxic product that has a beeswax base.
+I condition every custom leather seat that leaves the shop with a USA-made, all-natural product that has a beeswax base.
 Beeswax won't break down in the elements and will build up its own waterproof layer overtime and with continued use.

 Expect to condition your motorcycle seat at least once a season.
 Expect to bring your motorcycle seat inside to dry if it gets soaked.
 Expect your leather to change and gain character over time, while still retaining its strength and pliability.
 That's basically it.
 I include a detailed leather care sheet with every leather motorcycle seat project.